Large Scale Novel Object Discovery in 3D: Experimental Results

-\item \textit{Deep VoxNet Classification (DVC) Network}.
+\textit{Deep VoxNet Classification (DVC) Network}.
 We remove the last layer of the original VoxNet and append two fully connected layers followed by a multiclass classification layer.
 This method basically classifies each of the training supervoxel into one of the training classes.
 At test time we pass each of the supervoxel through the network and keep the last fully connected layer responses as the features of the supervoxels.
 These supervoxel features are then clustered using DBSCAN clustering.
-This baseline allows us to evaluate the advantages obtained, if any, by using the Siamese proposed method. \end{enumerate}
+This baseline allows us to evaluate the advantages obtained, if any, by using the proposed Siamese method.

 \ \\ \textbf{Comparison and evaluation setup.} On NYU Depth v2 dataset, we compare our results against Stein \etal \cite{christoph2014object}, Silberman \etal \cite{Silberman:ECCV12}, and Gupta \etal \cite{gupta2013perceptual}.
 The first one is an unsupervised segmentation technique while the latter two involve prior training.
-The technique of Gupta \etal is related to semantic segmentation in 3D, and is compared here for its good performance on NYU Depth v2 and to evaluate if such techniques can be used for the task of object discovery, \ie when the training and testing set contain mutually exclusive object categories.
-For Stein \etal \cite{christoph2014object} we use the implementation available in Point Cloud Library \cite{rusu20113d} while for others we use the publicly available code provided by the respective authors.
+The technique of Gupta \etal is related to semantic segmentation in 3D, and is compared here because it reports good performance on NYU Depth v2 and to evaluate if such techniques can be used for the task of object discovery, \ie when the training and testing set contain mutually exclusive object categories.
 Accuracy is computed by counting the number of objects where the discovered clusters have greater than $80\%$ point-to-point overlap with the ground truth for classes not in the \textit{Universal Training Dataset}.
 The over-segmentation ($F_{os}$) and under-segmentation ($F_{us}$) rates are computed using the method defined in \cite{richtsfeld2012segmentation} and are given by Eq. \ref{eq:fosfus} where $n_{true}$, $n_{false}$ and $n_{all}$ are number of correctly classified, incorrectly classified and total number of object points in a point cloud.

 We store a mapping of ground-truth labels of points in point cloud to that of supervoxel and further in the voxelized cloud.
 We use these mappings once the supervoxels have been clustered to obtain $n_{true}$ and $n_{false}$.